 If you tend to lean vegan or vegetarian chances are you’ve heard of tempeh before.
-I actually just learned about it last year when I was in Indonesia!
-For those like last year me, this spicy Thai fried tempeh is a great entry dish for this ingredient, and one that can impress carnivores and herbivores alike.
+I actually just learned about it when I was last in Indonesia!
+For those like me before I learned what this thing is, spicy Thai fried tempeh is a great entry dish for this ingredient, and one that can impress carnivores and herbivores alike.

 What Is Tempeh?